Dispelling Common Misconceptions About Autism

 Truth: There is no cure for autism, but treatment is helpful.

-While there is no cure for autism, early intervention can go a long way to help children overcome developmental delays and live a happy and, in some cases, independent lives.
-There is no mass treatment for autism; in fact, the treatment plan for each child is as unique as the children themselves.
+While there is no cure for autism, early intervention can go a long way to help children overcome developmental delays.
+Most of these children go on to live a happy and, in some cases, independent lives.
+There is no mass treatment for autism and the treatment plan for each child is as unique as the children themselves.

 Myths about “the cure” for autism likely come from stories of people who were diagnosed with autism as a child and were no longer diagnosed with autism as a teen or young adult.